 If this option is grayed out, this would indicate that there is a closed claim attached to the charge.

-When checked, the copay amount will be allocated to the patient portion, and a copay field will appear in the charge table.
+When checked, the copay amount will be allocated to the patient portion, and a copay field will appear in the Procedure Table below.

 Always select the Charge via Contract checkbox when posting a procedure to the contract so that the negative adjustment is automatically applied.
 If Charge via Contract is not selected when charges are entered, or if the negative adjustment on the procedure is deleted, the patient will be charged twice for the same procedure.